mendix/docs/content/en/docs/appstore/connectors/aws-s3-connector.md

 3. Have an [error handler](/refguide/error-handling-in-microflows/) defined for the Java action to deal with any errors.

 The Java Actions you can use are listed below.
-You can drag them onto your microflows from the **Toolbox**.
+You can drag them into your microflows from the **Toolbox**.

 {{< figure src="/attachments/appstore/connectors/aws-s3-connector/s3-connector-actions.png" >}}